Orix Buffaloes: BlueWave

 In 1991, the team moved to Kobe and became the Orix BlueWave.
 Orix put out a poll to decide the new name, and unsurprisingly, people voted Braves.
 It was said that Orix put out another poll and told fans "Braves" was not allowed.
-What made it worse was in that second poll, "Thunder" was the winning name, which fit the new color scheme (when Orix bought the team, they changed their colors from black and red to navy blue and gold).
+What made it worse was in that second poll, "Thunder" was the winning name, which fit the new color scheme (when Orix bought the team, they changed their colors from black and red to navy blue and gold), and because the team's batting lineup was named Blue Thunder (ブルーサンダー, Burūsandā).
 But, Orix went with "BlueWave".
 Longtime fans were shocked by these changes.
-One member of the Braves ouendan was reported to say that "the race was decided before the gun even went off".
-Another thing that did not make sense to fans was they were named BlueWave while playing in then-named Green Stadium (now Hotto Motto Field or Kobe Sports Park) in a city whose official color is green.
+One member of the Braves' cheering squad (応援団 ouendan) said that "the race was decided before the gun even went off".
+Another thing that did not make sense to fans was they were named BlueWave while playing in then-named Green Stadium (now Kobe Sports Park Baseball Stadium) in a city whose official color is green.
 However, since Nishinomiya and Kobe are close to one another, and the new home field of the team was better than the old one, most fans accepted the move, although with some nostalgia for the historic "Braves" name.
 The team was sometimes called Aonami or Seiha (青波) by fans and the baseball media, which means "blue wave" in Japanese.

 Led by Ichiro Suzuki in 1995 and 1996, the Orix BlueWave won the Pacific League pennant.
 In 1996, they also won the Japan Series.
-In 2001, Ichiro moved to the Seattle Mariners and lead the Mariners to a 116 win season, the most wins by an American League team.
+In 2001, Suzuki moved to the Seattle Mariners and led the Mariners to a 116 win season, the most wins by an American League team.